-- Consider your surroundings and use your device discreetly at locations in which you feel unsafe.
+- Consider your surroundings and use your device discreetly.

 - Never leave your device unattended in a public place.
-Don't leave it visible in an unattended car; lock it up in the glove compartment or trunk.
+Don't leave it visible in an unattended car.

-- Write down the device’s make, model number, serial number and unique device identification number – either the International Mobile Equipment Identifier (IMEI), the Mobile Equipment Identifier (MEID) number or the Electronic Serial Number (ESN) – which you may find in your device settings or printed on a label affixed to your device underneath the battery.
-The police may need this information if the device is stolen or lost.
+- Note the device’s make, model number and serial number, as well as its unique device identification number -- either the International Mobile Equipment Identifier (IMEI), the Mobile Equipment Identifier (MEID) number, or the Electronic Serial Number (ESN).
+The device ID number is usually found in your device settings or printed on a label affixed to your device underneath the battery.
+Police may need this information if the device is stolen or lost.

-- Establish a password to restrict access.
-Should your device be stolen or lost, this will help protect you from both unwanted usage charges and from theft and misuse of your personal data.
+- Establish a strong password to restrict access.
+If your device is stolen or lost, this will help protect you from both unwanted usage charges and from theft and misuse of your personal data.

-- Wipe sensitive data from the device, including contacts, text messages, photos, emails, browser histories and user accounts such as Facebook and Twitter;
+- Wipe sensitive data from the device, including contacts, text messages, photos, emails, browser histories and other user accounts.

-- Make the device emit a loud sound (“scream”) to help the police locate it.
+- Trigger the device to emit a loud noise to help the police locate it.

-- Make your lock screen display contact information, such as an e-mail address or alternative phone number, so that the phone may be returned to you if found.
+- Use your lock screen to display contact information, such as an e-mail address or alternative phone number, so that the phone may be returned to you if found.
 Avoid including sensitive information, such as your home address.

 Be careful about what information you store.
 Social networking and other apps may allow unwanted access to your personal information.

-- If the device was stolen, also immediately report the theft to the police, including the make and model, serial and IMEI, MEID or ESN number.
-Some carriers require proof that the device was stolen, and a police report would provide that documentation.
+- If the device was stolen, immediately report the theft to the police, including the make and model, serial and IMEI or MEID or ESN number.
+Some service providers require proof that the device was stolen, and a police report would provide that documentation.